SkyAur0ra/SkyAur0ra/README.md

 ## Hi, this is SkY9Az3r(@SkyAur0ra) 👋
+I am a university student majored in Software Engineering ✨

 <!--
 **SkyAur0ra/SkyAur0ra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.